How are the courses taught?

 The simple answer is "it depends".
 We're happy to have you come to campus, whenever you can, to participate in your classes.
 Yet, we realise that this way of learning doesn't fit everyone.

-In 2009, Lincoln University invested in its Flexible Learning Initiative.
-What this means for you is that there are different paths that have been designed to fit the subject matter, and you, best.
+Different paths have been designed to fit the subject matter, and you, best.
 While some courses emphasise reading the text book and working out problem sets as the best way to learn, others offer videos of lectures, PowerPoint notes, supplemental reading materials, on-line chat sessions - you name it.

 At the same time you're considering how courses are taught, you may want to seriously consider how you learn (not the same thing!).
 If you are comfortable being able to see an assignment due date and scheduling your work to meet that date, we encourage you to apply.
 If you'd like some help in doing a great job on that assignment, we'll be happy to set you in the right direction.
 If you think you need a lot of supervision in your studies though, you should talk to us first before deciding to sign up for an ALPs course.

 How do I get university credit for my ALPs course?

 All ALPs courses are worth 15 credits / 0.125 EFTS at all New Zealand universities.
 Of course, each of the Lincoln University ALPs courses is fully creditable to a Lincoln University degree.

 What if I change my mind?

 If you wish to withdraw or change courses, please contact a member of the Student Administration team who can help you with this.
 The deadline to withdraw by is noted under the Key Dates section of this site.

 What is it going to cost?